 Are blackberries a common allergen?

-No. Reported cases of blackberry allergy are limited and blackberry allergies are generally uncommon.9 As you would when introducing any new food, offer a small quantity at first and watch closely as your baby eats.
+No. Reported cases of blackberry allergy are limited and blackberry allergies are generally uncommon.4 As you would when introducing any new food, offer a small quantity at first and watch closely as your baby eats.
 If there is no adverse reaction, gradually increase the serving size over future meals.

 How do you prepare blackberries for babies with baby-led weaning?

 12 to 24 months old: Around this age, your baby may be ready to try eating whole blackberries.
-There are many varieties of blackberries, and ironically, the larger ones can present less of a choking risk when they are soft and ripe than the smaller kinds, whose shape is sometimes closer in size to your toddler’s trachea.
-It’s also easier for a baby to control a bigger berry in their mouth than a smaller berry, requiring more advanced oral motor skills.
+There are many varieties of blackberries, and ironically, the larger ones can present less of a choking risk when they are soft and ripe than the smaller kinds, whose shape is sometimes closer in size to a toddler’s trachea.
+It’s also easier for a child to control a bigger berry in their mouth than a smaller berry, requiring more advanced oral motor skills.
 Trust your gut and if you feel that quartering the berries is best, by all means, do so.